Includes Answers to Frequently Asked Questions (FAQs) for Support and Family/Probate Judgment Collections

 Yes.
 We handle collections throughout the Commonwealth and most of the work is done outside of any courtroom setting.
 If the need arises to appear in court, we will handle the appearance.

-If you have a order for child support or spousal support, equalization payment or other family law order, contact our office today.
-We can be reached easily by phone at (508) 316-9720 & (617) 795-3611, or by email.
-Our expert attorneys are standing by to help you and discuss your options in plain language.
+If you have an order for child support or spousal support, equalization payment or other family law order, contact our office today.
+We can be reached easily by phone at (617) 795-3611, or by email.
+Our family law attorneys are standing by to help you and discuss your options in plain language.
 Since we have successfully helped countless clients with their family law collections matters without any cost to them, let us review your options with you.
+We have offices conveniently located in Boston, Needham, Hingham, and New Bedford.